sipgate/li-simulator-x1x2x3/README.md

 ![Alles Wird Besser](https://img.shields.io/badge/ansprechpartner-alleswirdbesser-blue.svg)

 Human-friendlier interface to interact with a X1/X2/X3 node.
 Intended to test the ETSI TS 103 221 implementations of Network Elements.

+This repository contains tests that validate the behaviour of Simulator against a stable network element (which is provided by a Wiremock instance with Stubs).
+These tests can then also be used to validate a moving/in-development implementation of X1/X2/X3.

 ## Local development

 1. `git clone` the repository
 2. Run `npm install` for git hooks and prettier (code formatting)
+3. For TLS setup and running the simulator, run `docker compose up --build`

 The API documentation is available at `http://localhost:8080/swagger-ui.html`.